Santa Rosa wildfires spotlighted in new PBS documentary ’The West is Burning’

 “Can people reasonably expect to be protected form wildfire if they chose to live on a rural mountain top?” she said.
 “We have to start designing things differently.”

-Parker said another important piece is updating certain long-held ideas about conversation and environmentalism, namely that humans should play an active role in maintaining forestland.
+Parker said another important piece is updating certain long-held ideas about conservation and environmentalism, namely that humans should play an active role in maintaining forestland.

 “Simply locking the gate and throwing away the key is not true stewardship,” she said.

 You can reach Staff Writer Ethan Varian at firstname.lastname@example.org or 707-521-5412.
 On Twitter @ethanvarian

 I've lived in California for most of my life, and it's hard for me to remember when the state hasn't been in a housing crisis.
 Here in Sonoma County, sharply rising housing costs and increasing homelessness are reshaping what was long considered the Bay Area’s “affordable” region.
 As The Press Democrat’s housing and homelessness reporter, I aim to cover how officials, advocates, developers and residents are reacting to and experiencing the ongoing crisis.